bunmidavies/year2notes/COMP22111/simulation.md

 **hardware emulation** - like FPGAs are common ways to simulate large logic subsystems without having to actually produce the real version intended to be developed

-[[software simulation vs hardware emulation]] explains more about hardware vs software
+[[COMP22111/software simulation vs hardware emulation]] explains more about hardware vs software

 there are two main types of simulation
 ***